 Vivienne is proud to have been Vice Chair of the UCL Council.
 In the last Research Excellence Framework, UCL surpassed both Oxford and Cambridge as a powerhouse of research.
 She completed over ten years of service on the UCL Council in 2015.

-She has also been member of the MRC Council, completing her maximum term in 2016, and continues to serve on a number of its committees.
+She has also been member of the MRC Council, completing her maximum term in 2016, and continued to serve on a number of its committees.

-Whilst responsible for the CSR for the GUS Group, she set up the Prostate Cancer Charter for Action and subsequently, the Cancer52 group.
+Whilst responsible for CSR for the GUS Group, she set up the Prostate Cancer Charter for Action and subsequently, the Cancer52 group.
+She has a deep knowledge of patient groups and patient engagement and involvement.